MicrosoftDocs/defender-docs/defender-for-iot/discover-vulnerabilities.md

 # Discover vulnerabilities

-Microsoft Defender for IoT extends vulnerability management capabilities by providing comprehensive coverage for OT networks and gathering the data into one place, displaying them with the other devices on your network.
+Microsoft Defender for IoT extends vulnerability management capabilities by providing comprehensive coverage for OT networks, gathering OT device data into one place, and displaying it with the other devices on your network.
-The OT security user proactively manages risks based on the vulnerability details and recommendations for remediation.
+The OT security user<!-- IT security technician --> proactively manages network risks based on the vulnerability details and recommended remediation advice.

 The key vulnerability features are: